nehaljwani/team.exiv2.org/book/IMaEA.md

 While security is an important matter, the behaviour of the fuzzing police is despicable and very demotivating.
 They frequently report false positives which consume/waste resources.
 None of those people ever say "Thank You" when something is fixed and never apologise for false positives.
 They sometimes say something useless like "I did you a favour because there could have been something wrong.".

-I must also mention that the fuzzing police use special tools that build and instrument the code to detect any suspicious run-time activity.
+I must also mention that the fuzzing police use special tools that build and instrument the code to detect suspicious run-time activity.
 Often, there is no end-user bug report to demonstrate an issue.
 When they report an issue, they provide a file called `poc` = Proof of Concept.
 Their bug reports are usually totally short of information about how to reproduce the issues and there is no cross-reference with their CVE tracking data-base.

 Everything is treated as urgent.
 All their reports are assigned very high levels of vulnerability.
 In short, those people are a pain in the butt and waste enormous amounts of Team Exiv2 engineering resources.